• Home

 Sector: Shipping (Oil Tankers)

 This case involved a dispute over the bareboat charter of three oil tankers.
-Pelling J ruled on a challenge under section 32 of the Arbitration Act 1996 regarding which of two rival boards had the authority to appoint an arbitrator for the company.
+Pelling J ruled on a challenge under section 32 of the Arbitration Act 1996 regarding which of two rival boards had the authority to appoint an arbitrator for the company, an issue that could have implications in banking litigation as well.

 FW Aviation (Holdings) 1 Ltd v VietJet Aviation Joint Stock Company ** (First Instance Stage)**